yohanalee/learnCDK/README.md

 Hooray!
 The table is clean!
 We have successfully designed, implemented and deployed a fully functional REST API solution with AWS CDK.

 # 3. Teardown

-**To avoid incurring unexpected charges, it's a best practices to teardown all resources.**
+**To avoid incurring unexpected charges, it's a best practice to teardown all resources.**

-Fortuantely, we can do it with a single command!
+Fortunately, we can do it with a single command!

 ```bash
 $ cdk destroy
 ```

-Navigate to the **Cloudformation Console** and ensure that your stacks have been successfully deleted.
+Navigate to the **CloudFormation Console** and ensure that your stacks have been deleted.

 # 4. Congratulations!
 You have successfully finished our **Developing Serverless REST API with AWS CDK** workshop!